Kiriyashiki/MobRandomizer/README.md

 The randomized mappings are created when the world is loaded.
 They are based on the world seed, so using the same seed will yield the same results.

-Mobs that cannot spawn naturally (giant, illusioner, ...) are excluded.
+Mobs that cannot spawn naturally (giant, illusioner, ...) are excluded by default.

 ## Installation